-Compare car insurance quotes side by side by entering your ZIP code below!
+Compare car insurance quotes side by side by entering your ZIP code above!

 What you may have noticed here is that you are excluded from any coverage when it comes to a liability only policy.
 That means if you cause an accident, you will be responsible for the damages to your vehicle all by yourself–the insurance company owes you nothing!

 Will my car be repaired if someone else with a liability only policy causes an accident?

 Yes!
 If someone else causes an accident that damages your vehicle or causes you physical harm, their liability policy will cover your damages.
 If, however, their insurance coverage isn’t enough to cover all of the costs, then you could be in a bind.

 In most states you do have the right to sue an individual who causes an accident but doesn’t have adequate insurance to cover those damages.

 The problem is that collecting after you have won a case can be a significant issue.

 Even if the judge rules in your favor, if the defendant doesn’t have any assets, then you have no way of getting the money.
 The government does not garnish wages for these types of lawsuits.
 In fact, it is extremely rare for anyone to have their wages garnished for any situations other than owing the IRS or child support.

 If you have liability only insurance, then your insurance will not be of any help to you either.